Key Enablers

 Mike Russo

 Reportedly a favorite of incoming SSA commissioner Frank Bisignano, Mike Russo was named the CIO of Social Security in early February and immediately advocated for the expedited onboarding of Akash Bobba.
 The DOGE contingent eventually swelled to 11 engineers under his watch.
 In late March, he was removed from the CIO position and demoted to a Senior Advisor, reportedly because the Trump administration was displeased that he cooperated with a judge’s order to revoke DOGE access to SSA systems.
-However, recent reports by the New York Times claim that he is effectively acting as a co-CIO with Aram Mohgaddassi under Frank Bisignano’s leadership, so perhaps he has returned to good graces.
+However, recent reports by the New York Times claim that he is effectively acting as a co-CIO with Aram Moghaddassi under Frank Bisignano’s leadership, so perhaps he has returned to good graces.
 Prior to government service, he was a senior executive at Shift4 Payments, which is an investor in SpaceX and a payment processor for Starlink.

 Positions

-Position | Dates | Notes |
+| Position | Notes |

 |